-But the motivation of the creditors, particularly of the U.S. government and of its larger banks, is hesitating or missing.
-They see some of the advantages in a scheme of deep debt reduction via new forms of securitization, but many in the creditor world still believe that the costs would exceed the benefits.
-Many of the leading banks, at least, continue to believe that they can do better without a new global approach.
+Elites in the creditors countries supported schemes of debt reduction via securitization - the Brady Plan was the consequence of this support -, but many in the creditor world believe that the costs for their constituencies exceed the benefits.
+Many of the leading banks opposed even the Brady Plan and strongly oppose any concerted attempt to solve the debt crisis.
+They have good reasons to believe that they can do better without a new global approach.
+They are making very good profits out of the spreads they are able to charge to short term financing to the highly indebted countries.

 On the other hand, this is not anymore a real or a major problem for the creditor countries.
 It was when their banks were threatened, when a world financial crisis was possible.
-Now, however, the banks are in a much better position.
+Now the banks are not necessarily in better financial situation, but their problems derive rather from bad internal loans and wild speculation, than from their foreign loans.
 Their credits in relation to the highly indebted countries were reduced, their capital ratios, improved.
-If they have problems, their origins are others, as the savings institutions in the U.S. In the creditor countries the debt crisis is almost forgotten.
-Anyway, people are bored on the subject.
+In the creditor countries the debt crisis is almost forgotten.
+People are bored on the subject.
 Eastern Europe, privatization, the third oil shock are more interesting subjects.
-Recently The Economist (September 1, 1990), reporting on the Brazilian debt, started with the following phrase: "Remember the Latin American debt crisis?
+In a significant way, The Economist (September 1, 1990), reporting on the Brazilian debt, started with the following phrase: "Remember the Latin American debt crisis?
 It is still out there, lingering, even after all these years".